Blue whale

 The blue whale (Balaenoptera musculus) is a marine mammal and a baleen whale.
-Reaching a maximum confirmed length of 29.9–30.5 m and weighing up to 190–200 t, it is the largest animal known ever to have existed.
-The blue whale's long and slender body can be of various shades of greyish-blue dorsally and somewhat lighter underneath.
-Four subspecies are recognized: B. m. musculus in the North Atlantic and North Pacific, B. m. intermedia in the Southern Ocean, B. m. brevicauda (the pygmy blue whale) in the Indian Ocean and South Pacific Ocean, B. m. indica in the Northern Indian Ocean.
-There is also a population in the waters off Chile that may constitute a fifth subspecies.
+Reaching a maximum confirmed length of 29.9–30.5 m and weighing up to 190–200 t, it is the largest animal known to have ever existed.
+The blue whale's long and slender body can be of various shades of greyish-blue on its upper surface and somewhat lighter underneath.
+Four subspecies are recognized: B. m. musculus in the North Atlantic and North Pacific, B. m. intermedia in the Southern Ocean, B. m. brevicauda (the pygmy blue whale) in the Indian Ocean and South Pacific Ocean, and B. m. indica in the Northern Indian Ocean.
+There is a population in the waters off Chile that may constitute a fifth subspecies.

 In general, blue whale populations migrate between their summer feeding areas near the poles and their winter breeding grounds near the tropics.
-There is also evidence of year-round residencies, and partial or age/sex-based migration.
+There is also evidence of year-round residencies, and partial or age- and sex-based migration.
 Blue whales are filter feeders; their diet consists almost exclusively of krill.
-They are generally solitary or gather in small groups, and have no well-defined social structure other than mother-calf bonds.
-The fundamental frequency for blue whale vocalizations ranges from 8 to 25 Hz and the production of vocalizations may vary by region, season, behavior, and time of day.
+They are generally solitary or gather in small groups, and have no well-defined social structure other than mother–calf bonds.
+Blue whales vocalize, with a fundamental frequency ranging from 8 to 25 Hz; their vocalizations may vary by region, season, behavior, and time of day.
 Orcas are their only natural predators.

-The blue whale was once abundant in nearly all the Earth's oceans until the end of the 19th century.
+The blue whale was abundant in nearly all the Earth's oceans until the end of the 19th century.
 It was hunted almost to the point of extinction by whalers until the International Whaling Commission banned all blue whale hunting in 1966.
 The International Union for Conservation of Nature has listed blue whales as Endangered as of 2018.
-It continues to face numerous man-made threats such as ship strikes, pollution, ocean noise and climate change.
+Blue whales continue to face numerous man-made threats such as ship strikes, pollution, ocean noise, and climate change.

 Taxonomy

 Nomenclature

-The genus name, Balaenoptera, means winged whale while the species name, musculus, could mean "muscle" or a diminutive form of "mouse", possibly a pun by Carl Linnaeus when he named the species in Systema Naturae.
+The genus name, Balaenoptera, means winged whale, while the species name, musculus, could mean "muscle" or a diminutive form of "mouse", possibly a pun by Carl Linnaeus when he named the species in Systema Naturae.
 One of the first published descriptions of a blue whale comes from Robert Sibbald's Phalainologia Nova, after Sibbald found a stranded whale in the estuary of the Firth of Forth, Scotland, in 1692.
-The name "blue whale" was derived from the Norwegian "blåhval", coined by Svend Foyn shortly after he had perfected the harpoon gun.
+The name "blue whale" was derived from the Norwegian blåhval, coined by Svend Foyn shortly after he had perfected the harpoon gun.
 The Norwegian scientist G. O. Sars adopted it as the common name in 1874.

-Blue whales were referred to as 'Sibbald's rorqual', after Robert Sibbald, who first described the species.
-Herman Melville called the blue whale "sulphur bottom" in his novel Moby Dick because of the accumulation of diatoms creating a yellowish appearance on their pale underside.
+Blue whales were referred to as "Sibbald's rorqual", after Robert Sibbald, who first described the species.
+Whalers sometimes referred to them as "sulphur bottom" whales, as the bellies of some individuals are tinged with yellow.
+This tinge is due to a coating of huge numbers of diatoms.
+(Herman Melville briefly refers to "sulphur bottom" whales in his novel Moby-Dick.)